jbotticher/DataEngineerCamp_Capstone_Project/README.md

 ** See Local_Earthquake_ELT repo for Local code version **

 ## Objective:
 The purpose of this project was to put in use all of the skills and tools I have learned during the past 16 weeks as a student in Data Engineer Camp's botcamp.
-The objective of this project is to create a batch driven data ingestion process to use earthquake to create dashboards using historical and incremental data from the USGS Earthquake API for public use.
+The objective of this project is to create a batch driven data ingestion process to use earthquake data to create dashboards using historical and incremental data from the USGS Earthquake API for public use.

 ## Consumers:
 - Researchers: They use the data for analyzing seismic activity patterns and predicting future events.